cppccn/Panettone/README.md

 yarn add pnttn
 ```

-**TODO:** example of usage with an hello-world React app (boilerplate needed).
+**TODO:** example of usage with a hello-world React app (boilerplate required).

 ## Backend

-Our SDK uses a push events buffer (specs needed).
+Our SDK uses a push events buffer (specs required).
 In the future, we want to be able to plug any CRUD REST API or GraphQL backend.